-- Tips: If you are living in cold country, the batter will not ferment properly.
-You can keep the batter inside the cake oven and switch on the oven light.
+If you are living in cold country, the batter will not ferment properly.
+You can keep the batter inside the oven and switch on the oven light.
 Or, you can keep the batter near heater vent.

-- The tap water in US and Canada is almost always has Chlorine and/or Fluorine.
+The tap water in developed nations are mostly has Chlorine and/or Fluorine.
 The common table salt is iodized.
 These halogens (Chlorine, Fluorine and Iodine) kill the wild yeast.
 Use non-iodized salt such as ‘Kosher salt’ and Use spring water, boiled or filtered tap water to avoid Chlorine/Fluorine.

 I use an electric hand blender to infuse air and make it frothy to accelerate the fermentation process, before keeping it in the oven.